yousefvand/shellman/nsroot/README.md

 `nsroot` is the root folder of namespaces and each namespace has its own folder inside it.

-Only one depth level is allowed (due to readability).
+Only one depth level is allowed (to maintain readability).

 Add new folder for a new namespace.